krishaamer/green-filter-research/research/introduction.md

 # Introduction {#introduction}

 In 1896, the Nobel Prize winner Svante Arrhenius first calculated how an increase in CO2 levels would have a warming effect on our global climate.
-120 years later, in 2016, the Paris Agreement came into effect, with countries agreeing on non-binding climate targets, which most countries are failing to meet.
+120 years later, in 2016, the Paris Agreement came into effect, with countries agreeing on non-binding climate targets.
 In August 2018, Greta Thunberg skipped school to start a climate strike in front of the Swedish parliament Riksdag.
-Millions of people joined her Fridays for Future protests around the world and Time magazine named Thunberg person of the year in 2019 for *creating a global attitudinal shift* (Deutsche Welle, 2019; Time, 2019).
+Millions of people around the world joined her Fridays for Future protests and Time magazine named Thunberg person of the year in 2019 for *creating a global attitudinal shift* (Deutsche Welle, 2019; Time, 2019).

 ``` mdx-code-block
 <Figure